waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Fly Map (Goldenrod)**: From New Bark Town, 4 Ups and 6 Lefts.
 Menu is "sticky"; use discrete presses or `fly_to_v1`.
 - **PC Storage**: SHUCKIE (Lv15), ROCKY (Lv6), EGG (Lv5), XFDW (Lv16), FRITTATA (Lv5).

-# Reflection & Lessons Learned
+# Strategic Insights
-- **Turn 8772**: Fixed `battle_move_selector` for Gen 2 vertical menus.
-Pruned redundant turn logs from notepad.
+- **Turn 8775**: Fixed `battle_move_selector_v2` logic.
+Pruned transient turn logs.
 4F sweep in progress.
 Defeating Scientist Rich.
 Foundational assumption: Progress is achieved by defeating Rockets floor-by-floor to reach the Director.
 - **Director Info**: The Director is being held on the 5th floor.
 He has the ability to open the locked boss's door.
 - **Card Key Slot**: Located at (14, 2) on 3F.
 Likely requires the Card Key.